Drivetrain#

 efficiency#

-efficiency returns the average efficiency of the drivetrain in percent.
+efficiency returns the average efficiency of the drivetrain as a percent.

 Usage: